jldec/jldec.me/content/blog/getting-started-i18n-with-paraglide-and-fink.md

 ![Fink screenshot with English messages and German translations](images/fink-deutsch.webp)

-Fink then pushed those changes directly to the repo in GitHub.
+Fink then pushed those changes to the repo in GitHub.

 When I pulled the commit, the German messages were in `/messages/de.json`.

 ```json
 {